 - Thursday 15th October – LIVE TALK on Zoom at 5pm

-We welcome alumnus Richard Thompson, a technical director for Netflix, who'll be talking about his career path.
+We welcomed alumnus Richard Thompson, a technical director for Netflix, who gave a fascinating talk about his career path.
 Richard graduated with a degree in Engineering Science from Emmanuel College, Cambridge, and a DPhil in Structural Dynamics from Jesus College, Oxford, before moving to London to work for such companies as Accenture and Goldman Sachs.
 After taking a year out for vocational training with an MSc in Computer Animation from Bournemouth University he transitioned into the field of Visual Effects and Computer Graphics.
 After moving to California and working for companies, such as Pixar and Walt Disney Feature Animation, he is currently a Technical Director at Netflix helping to build up their Animation business.
-Use the link to join the discussion: https://us02web.zoom.us/j/82072302446?pwd=VzUwekFiRkZUY3gwM0JEZXd2MGVaZz09
+Watch the interview here

 - Friday 16th October – EXHIBITION